rdinnager/AFD-manuscript/AFD-manuscript.md

 bibliography: "/home/din02g/Google Drive/References/AFD.bib"
 ---

+#Abstract

+Phylogenetic diversity metrics incorporate information about genetic relatedness of organisms, giving a more nuanced understanding of organismal diversity than species richness alone.
+Rapidly assessing phylogenetic diversity for surveyed sites will contribute greatly to biodiversity assessment efforts, but this is hampered by the necessity of sequence alignment, which is slow, especially with many species or loci.
+Alignment-free methods of generating phylogenies and genetic distances have great potential for rapid generation of phylogenetic diversity estimates of local communities, because their execution times scale well with species number and genetic length, and are unaffected by taxon sampling.
+We evaluated the utility of alignment-free methods using simulated data.
+We simulated molecular evolution for 20 genes across 156 randomly generated trees, and then created 4000+ simulated communities of 10-50 randomly chosen species, using 3-12 randomly chosen genes, mimicking taxon sampling.
+We calculated accuracy for the methods by comparing their topology and branch-lengths to those of the original input phylogeny.
+We found that in most cases, alignment-free methods had comparable accuracy to the alignment-based methods.
+One of the alignment-free methods (Kr) consistently outperformed the alignment-based method.
+Likewise, phylogenetic diversity metrics based on the alignment-free metrics were as good and sometimes better correlated with the true phylogenetic diversity than was the alignment-based phylogenetic diversity estimate.
+These results suggest that phylogenetic community ecologists can greatly reduce time spent in generating phylogenies, while still incorporating accurate genetic information into diversity metrics.
+Additionally, alignment-free methods are unaffected by the species pool, so that phylogenetic diversity estimates will not change if new species are added to the analysis.
+Lastly, because alignment-free diversity metric methods do not require identifying homologous genes regions, there is potential to modify them so they can be used before species or genes are identified in metagenomics samples, giving a rapid first analysis of diversity without extensive bioinformatics.

 # Introduction

 Ecologists have increasingly recognized the need to incorporate genetic information into community analysis methods (ref).
 The important goals of understanding the different types of diversity, how diversity is generated and maintained, and the consequences of diversity can all be greatly aided when we stop treating individual species as interchangeable entities and instead treat them as non-independent points along an evolutionary continuum.
 In order to incorporate the genetic relatedness of species, and thus account for their shared evolutionary history, community ecologists have developed new diversity metrics which incorporate the information contained in molecular phylogenies to weight the contribution of species to the diversity of a community based on how much novel or distinctive evolutionary history they contribute (ref).
 However, this requires the construction of a phylogeny, which is a non-trivial task for ecologists when there is no ready-made phylogeny available for a group of interest.
 This problem will only get worse as we enter the age of cheap high throughput sequencing technology.
 With the advent of metagenomics, ecologists will increasingly be faced with the boon of enormous amounts of genetic information, and the curse of having to find a way to efficiently analyse it.
 Utilizing such large amounts of data to understand diversity will be a major challenge in particular for community phylogenetics, as building a phylogeny becomes more complicated and extremely computationally intensive for large genetic datasets.